 The vice President Jaramogi Odinga Oginga yesterday paid a one day official visit to Embu and Meru districts, in the Eastern Provinces.

-The vice President Jaramogi Odinga Oginga yesterday paid a one day official visit to Embu and Meru districts, in the Eastern Provinces.
+Background: The vice President Jaramogi Odinga Oginga yesterday paid a one day official visit to Embu and Meru districts, in the Eastern Provinces.
 On his arrival he was greeted by the Provincial commissioner and other government officials before leaving for National Union Office.
 Jaramogi also had time to see around, he arrived at the Kanu office, where he was cheered by waiting crowds of people.

 Dancers were there to entertain the Vice-President who soon joined in.